jinghui-liu/jinghui-liu.github.io/index.md

 ## Upcoming

+I will start the Marie Curie fellow position in MPI-CBG on Sep.
+1, 2025!

 <!-- ### Mar 19, 2021
 I'm giving a talk at 2021 APS (virtual) on the braiding project: <a href="https://meetings.aps.org/Meeting/MAR21/Session/Y11.12">(Session Y11) Mechanics of Cells and Tissues VI</a>.
 ### Mar 17, 2021